SAP-samples/partner-reference-application/Tutorials/50a-Multi-Tenancy-Features-Tenant-BusinessLogicExtensibility.md

 2. To enable tenant-specific extensions as a SaaS provider, follow the steps described in the previous chapter: [Enable Consumer-Specific Extensions](50-Multi-Tenancy-Features-Tenant-Extensibility.md).

-3. Add the [SAP Oyster SDK](https://www.npmjs.com/package/@sap/cds-oyster) to extend the runtime.
+3. Add [cds-oyster](https://www.npmjs.com/package/@sap/cds-oyster) to the project to extend the runtime.
 This addition provides the capability to execute tenant-specific custom code securely in a sandbox environment.

     1. Open a terminal.
 Ensure you're in the project's root folder.

-    2. Run the command to add the SAP Oyster SDK npm package.
+    2. Run the command to add the [cds-oyster](https://www.npmjs.com/package/@sap/cds-oyster) npm package.

         ```
         npm add @sap/cds-oyster